-The Effective EFORd is the EFORd that is effective for the delivery day in the eRPM system.
+The Effective EFORd is the EFORd that is effective for the delivery day in the Capacity Exchange system.

-Prior to the Delivery Year, the Effective EFORd is the most recently calculated EFORd that has been bridged to the eRPM system.
+Prior to the Delivery Year, the Effective EFORd is the most recently calculated EFORd that has been bridged to the Capacity Exchange system.